SWSJChCh/leaderFollower/README.md

 - Trail/colec12-proportion - the proportion of the domain for which Trail and/or Colec12 are expressed (float in [0, 1])
 - Dan-proportion - the proportion of the domain for which Dan is expressed (float in [0, 1])
 - colec12 - Boolean for Colec12 expression (True/False)
-- Trail - Boolena for Trail expression (True/False)
+- Trail - Boolean for Trail expression (True/False)